patilOm1680/ShopeEase/README.md

 - [License](#-license)

 ## 📝 Introduction
-ShopeEase is designed as a lightweight online store interface where users can browse products, filter them by category, view details, and manage a shopping cart.
+ShopeEase is Modern, Responsive online Ecommerce store where users can browse, search products(Clothes, Electronics, Furniture) and manage a shopping cart.

 ## ✨ Features
 - Product listing and filtering